urbanogb/sample-sel/README.md

+# The problem with SelectModel and ajax tables
+Using the selectmodel class of the library material / cdk / collections / selection, in a table generated with the material schema:table, paged, orderly, i find that when i advance and rewind pages the selection is lost.

 # Sample multiselection in ajax datasources for Angular
 This is a rapid sample for the propose to change @angular/cdk/collections/selection replacing the Set object javascript collection for a Map object